JNRowe/jnrowe.github.io/articles/tips/Gentoo_one_liners.rst

 See :gist:`207305`

-    Is it possible to use bash completion to complete package names for use in ``package.keywords``?
+    Is it possible to use :command:`bash` completion to complete package names for use in :file:`package.keywords`?

 I actually wrote the following little function in reply to a user asking a similar question in ``#gentoo`` on Freenode a couple of months ago: